-The funding policy adopted in respect of the Defined Benefit divisions is directed at ensuring that benefits accruing to members and beneficiaries are fully funded as the benefits fall due.
+The funding policy adopted in respect of the defined benefit divisions is directed at ensuring that benefits accruing to members and beneficiaries are fully funded as the benefits fall due.
 An actuarial investigation is carried out every three years.
-As at 30 June 2015, the Actuary for the Scheme, Mr. M. Burgess FIAA completed an actuarial investigation of the Defined Benefit divisions of the Scheme and reported that the Scheme was in a satisfactory funding position.
-Under the SIS legislation, a fund is in a "Satisfactory Financial Position" when the market value of assets (excluding any amount held to meet the ORFR) exceeds the vested benefits.
+As at 30 June 2018, the Actuary for the Scheme, Mr. M. Burgess FIAA completed an actuarial investigation of the defined benefit divisions of the Scheme and reported that the Scheme was in a satisfactory funding position.
+Under the SIS legislation, a fund is in a "Satisfactory Financial Position" when the market value of assets (excluding any amount held to meet the Operational Risk Financial Reserve) exceeds the vested benefits.

-The next triennial actuarial investigation as at 30 June 2018 will be carried out in 2019 financial year.
+The next triennial actuarial investigation as at 30 June 2021 will be carried out in 2022 financial year iv.
+Funding arrangements (continued)

-As per the recommendations contained in the Actuary's report as at 30 June 2015, Telstra and certain associated employer sponsors have continued to make employer contributions to the Scheme in respect of defined benefit and defined contribution divisions at required rates.
+As per the recommendations contained in the Actuary's report as at 30 June 2018, Telstra and certain associated employer sponsors have continued to make employer contributions to the Scheme in respect of defined benefit and defined contribution divisions at required rates.